 6. Writing Letters and Processing

-Upon the decision being reached, the CSSE Integrity Committee will send a letter to the student, the instructor who submitted the suspicion, the student’s academic advisor, the CSSE department head, the Dean of Students, and, as appropriate, the registrar (for penalty grades).
+Upon the decision being reached, the CSSE Integrity Committee will send an email to the instructor who submitted the suspicion, the student, the student’s academic advisor, and the CSSE department head.
+The instructor is requested to pass this letter along in accordance with the Rose Hulman academic integrity policy to the Dean of Students, and, as appropriate, the registrar (for penalty grades).
 The letter should be the same letter that is sent by instructors in ordinary cases of academic misconduct, but should also instruct the Institute Rules and Discipline Committee to notify the department head of the outcome of any appeal.

 Students may appeal to the Rules and Discipline committee in accordance with the normal academic conduct procedures in the Student Handbook.